mvolkmann/MyUnixEnv/notes/GoNotes.md

 - declare with `[length]type`
   - ex. `var rgb [3]int`
   - placing the square brackets BEFORE the type comes from Algol 68
+  - if anything other than a single integer is inside [] it is a slice (see the "Slices" section)
 - can initialize with values in curly braces
   - ex. `rgb := [3]int{100, 50, 234}`
 - can get the value at an index